mbaumer/us_hep_funding/docs/_states/OH.md

 [Back to top](#top)
 ## OH-16 -- Rep. Anthony Gonzalez (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OH-16)
 ### Committees
-Anthony Gonzalez is the #13 Democrat on the House Committee on Science, Space, and Technology
+Anthony Gonzalez is the #13 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```